 A company can advertise and market like mad about who they are and what they believe in, but in today’s world, it’s the people on the front line who are ultimately defining the reputation of the business.
 And the reputation of your business, let’s face it, is really the brand.
 Shane Green, author and business consultant

 Highly engaged employees make the customer experience.
 Disengaged employees break it.
-Timothy R. Clark, founder and CEO of LeaderFactor
+Timothy R. Clark, founder, and CEO of LeaderFactor

 Every company has a culture.
-The questions is whether it’s the culture that you want.
+The question is whether it’s the culture that you want.
 Is it the culture that is going to be able to deliver great guest experiences?
 Shane Green, author and business consultant

 Employee engagement is the emotional commitment the employee has to the organization and its goals.
 Kevin Kruse, author

 It all came down to employee engagement.
 It all came down to recognition.
 It all came down to leadership, which led to every sailor feeling ownership and accountability for the results.
-You can ask a team to accomplish a mission but you can’t order Mike Abrashoff, Commander USS Benfold (retired)
+You can ask a team to accomplish a mission, but you can’t order.
+Mike Abrashoff, Commander USS Benfold (retired)

 Create caring and robust connections between every employee and their work, customers, leaders, managers, and the organization to achieve results that matter to everyone in this sentence.
 David Zinger, employee engagement expert

-To build a culture of engagement it is important to incorporate training on intrinsic motivation and employee engagement into management development programs.
+To build a culture of engagement, it is important to incorporate training on intrinsic motivation and employee engagement into management development programs.
 Kenneth Thomas, academic

 Always treat your employees exactly as you want them to treat your best customers.
 Steven R. Covey, educator and author

 Your assets are your employees.
 Invest more on those performing well.
 Let the non-performers go.
-Manoj Arora, IT executive and writer
+Manoj Arora, IT executive, and writer

 The role of the CEO is to enable people to excel, help them discover their own wisdom, engage themselves entirely in their work, and accept responsibility for making change.
 Mokokoma Mokhonoana, author